UtrechtUniversity/cd2-ansible/overview-cd2.md

 1. https://github.com/UtrechtUniversity/cd2-ckan-theme
-Tailoring the frontend application of the catalog to the application's needs regarding style (css) and usability (javascript) as well as specific customization of ((by CKAN-provided) template files.
+Tailoring the frontend application of the catalog to the application's needs regarding style (css) and usability (javascript) as well as specific customization of (by CKAN-provided) template files.

 2. https://github.com/UtrechtUniversity/cd2-config
 Holds the specific **CKAN-schemas** and **SOLR schema** as required in order to manage and present the data.
  Furthermore it holds resources like images that are required in templates or as logos.

 3. https://github.com/UtrechtUniversity/ckanext-oaipmh-server
-Being a fully open system the CD2-system can be harvested using the AOIPMH-standard in datacite format.
+Being a fully open system the CD2-system can be harvested using the OAIPMH-standard in datacite format.
 To be able to do so Utrecht University built a module that is added to the CKAN-framework as a CKAN extension derived from EUDAT-B2FIND/ckanext-oaipmh-server.